twindle-co/twindle/firstpr/karan_khosla.md

 Karan Khosla
 I'm from India
-I've 9 years of experience but not in front end domain
+I've over 9 years of experience but not in front end domain